buntine/SwervinMervin/README.md

 Swervin Mervin: A recreation of 80's-style pseudo-3D arcade racing games, written in Python and Pygame.

 Accelleration and steering is performed via the arrow keys.
-[ENTER] is akin to inserting coins.
-[ESC] to kill the game in fullscreen mode.
+[ENTER] to start, [ESC] to kill the game in fullscreen mode.

 Here is a [small video of me playing](https://www.youtube.com/watch?v=T08Oe1l7nhk) (poorly).